-Getting access to data at a speed has never been more important, however the data supply chain still has to catch up with demand
+Getting access to data at speed has never been more important, however, the data supply chain still has to catch up with demand

 Costs of delay

 Inadequacy of the current data supply chain has a direct impact on businesses, costing billions a year lost in productivity and low utilisation of systems and software resources.
 Today’s organisations need to find a way to change the data supply chain with the ability to copy secure and deliver near real-time data as a service is crucial.

 Instead of a data supply chain being a constraint it could be transformed into a service and data can be virtualised.
 Self-service and automation replaces the need to pass data hand to hand, this allows users to copy and share data without fear.